Data Privacy

 Instant Replay Buffer

 The instant replay feature uses session recording technology to continuously record DOM mutations in memory.
-This buffer stores approximately the last 120 seconds of page activity.
-The buffer is automatically recycled.
+The buffer length is configurable in the extension settings — 1, 2, 3, 4, or 5 minutes — and is automatically recycled as new activity comes in.
 If you do not capture a replay, the buffered data is discarded automatically.